-In June 2000, we entered into a license agreement with Antares Pharma Inc. (the entity that resulted from the merger of Permatec Technologie, AG and Medi-Ject Corporation) under which we in-licensed a group of hormone replacement products.
-These products address a variety of hormone deficiencies that affect both men and women.
+Our hormone replacement products, which we license on an exclusive basis from Antares Pharma, Inc., address a variety of hormone deficiencies that affect both men and women.
 Symptoms of these hormone deficiencies include impotence, lack of sex drive, muscle weakness and osteoporosis in men and menopausal symptoms in women including hot flashes, vaginal atrophy, decreased libido and osteoporosis.

-Three of the four new products we in-licensed are gel formulations of testosterone (the natural male hormone), estradiol (the natural female hormone), and a combination of estradiol and a progestogen (another female hormone).
-These gels are designed to be quickly absorbed through the skin after application on the arms, abdomen or thighs, delivering the required hormone to the bloodstream evenly and in a non-invasive, painless manner.
-The gels are being formulated to be applied once per day and to be absorbed into the skin without a trace of residue.
-The fourth product is an estradiol patch for application on the skin once per week with patch delivery of estradiol lasting seven days.
+The products we in-licensed from Antares are gel formulations of testosterone (the natural male hormone), estradiol (the natural female hormone), and a combination of estradiol and a progestogen (another female hormone).
+The gels are designed to be quickly absorbed through the skin after application on the arms, abdomen or thighs, delivering the required hormone to the bloodstream evenly and in a non-invasive, painless manner.
+The gels are formulated to be applied once per day and to be absorbed into the skin without a trace of residue.

-Under the terms of our license agreement with Antares, we acquired exclusive marketing rights, with the right to grant sub-licenses, to the three single active ingredient testosterone and estradiol products for all therapeutic indications in the U.S., Canada, Mexico, Israel, Australia, New Zealand, China, Malaysia, Indonesia and South Africa.
+Under the terms of our license agreement with Antares, we acquired exclusive marketing rights, with the right to grant sub-licenses, to the single active ingredient testosterone and estradiol products for all therapeutic indications in the U.S., Canada, Mexico, Israel, Australia, New Zealand, China and South Africa.
 We acquired exclusive marketing rights, with the right to grant sub-licenses, for the combination estradiol and progestogen product in the U.S. and Canada.
-In partial consideration for the license of the proposed hormone products, we paid Antares an upfront license fee of \$1 million.
+In partial consideration for the license of the hormone replacement products, we paid Antares an upfront license fee of \$1.0 million.
 In addition, under the terms of the license agreement, we agreed to fund the development of the proposed products, make milestone payments and, after all necessary regulatory approvals are received, pay royalties to Antares on sales of the products.

 In September 2000, we sub-licensed the marketing rights to our portfolio of female hormone replacement products in Canada to Paladin Labs Inc. In exchange for the sub-license, Paladin agreed to make an initial investment in our company, make future milestone payments and pay royalties on sales of the products in Canada.
-The milestone payments will be in the form of a series of equity investments by Paladin in our company's common stock at a 10 percent premium to the market price of our common stock at the time the equity investment is made.
-Upon execution of the sub-license agreement, Paladin made an initial investment of US\$500,000 in our company in the form of a convertible debenture, convertible into our common stock at US\$1.05 per share.
+The milestone payments will be in the form of a series of equity investments by Paladin in our company's common stock at a 10 percent premium to the market price of our stock at the time the equity investment is made.
+Upon execution of the sub-license agreement, Paladin made an initial investment of \$500,000 in our company in the form of a convertible debenture, convertible into our common stock at \$1.05 per share.
 Paladin may convert the debenture at any time after January 1, 2001.
 Since Paladin did not convert the debenture by March 31, 2001, we have the right to require it to be converted.
+To date, we have not exercised this right.